aws-samples/greengrass-iot-edge-runtime/components/com.example.OnnxModelStore/README.md

 ### com.Example.OnnxModelStore

-This component is represents the trained model which is loaded during the inference session.
-Because this component is decoupled from our Object Detection, we are able to update independently of our inference code.
+The ONNX Model contains a pre-trained machine learning model.
+By decoupling the model from the inference component, we can revise our model without needing to rebuild our inference code.